 Pigment is built up in crystalline glazes, and transparent colour takes on a uniquely reflective quality as the surface returns to its native lime stone.

-Because of this extraordinary process, the ancient cycles have endured for hundreds, and in the case of Pompeii, Herculaneum and Knossos, thousands of years.
+Because of this extraordinary process, the ancient cycles have endured for hundreds and in such places as Pompeii, Herculaneum, Knossos and Thera, thousands of years.

 A few remarkable survivors in Great Britain suggest that we once shared this tradition in abundance ….

 For me it remains a mysterious and fascinating journey.